 King Wu of Shaanxi, occupying the Wei valley, overthrew the Shang and established the Zhou dynasty.
 They were probably outsiders of mixed barbarian (from Gansu province) and Chinese origin.
 They split the land into 71 fiefdoms for princes and dukes.
 However it is likely that at this early time each walled town was fairly autonomous with its own ruler.

-The Mandate of Heaven 天命 tiān mìng is an important concept running through Chinese history.
-The Emperor of China only did so as long as he had the support of heaven (the realm of the gods).
+The Mandate of Heaven 天命 tiān mìng is an important concept running through all Chinese history.
+The Emperor of China only ruled as long as he had the support of heaven (the realm of the gods).
 The Mandate of Heaven (another translation is ‘God's will’ or transliterating ‘heaven fate’) was a guiding principle as far back as the Shang and Zhou dynasties.
 The Emperor was known as ‘Son of Heaven’ 天子 tiān zǐ, the sole human link between Earth and the controlling Heavens above.
-As the only intermediary no other ruler was his equal and this lead to clashes with European powers that wanted to be treated as equals.
+As the only such intermediary on the world no other ruler was his equal and this lead to clashes with European rulers who considered themselves his equal.
 In the early dynasties the possession of nine bronze tripods (dings) was an integral part of the right to rule.
 Each tripod was said to be inscribed with the map of one of the nine provinces that made up the country.

 The sign that the mandate had been lost would be made evident by all kinds of calamities including natural ones: earthquakes; storms; floods; famine and plague.
-Other signs could be a more direct result of actions such as cruelty; corruption; military defeat and incompetence.
+Other signs could be a more personal evidence from the emperor's behavior: cruelty; corruption; military defeat and incompetence.
 These were all interpreted as signs of the displeasure of the gods.
-To rise in rebellion when these signs occurred was justified.
-A new dynasty would claim their seizure of the Imperial throne was a proof of their mandate, because the success of the rebellion was seen as heaven's approval of the transfer of their allegiance.
+To rise in rebellion when these signs occurred was considered justified.
+A new dynasty would claim their successful seizure of the Imperial throne was a proof of their mandate, because the success of the rebellion was seen as heaven's approval of the transfer of their allegiance.

 The ‘Mandate of Heaven’ philosophy is still evident today.
 The Communist government of China will be tolerated as long as it serves the people with increased prosperity, should this falter then revolt will inevitably follow as a natural consequence, loyalty to a regime/dynasty is never permanent.
 Chairman Mao himself is famous for the maxim 'to rebel is justified ➚'.